Estimated reading time: 5 Minutes

 Universal Credit is a benefit for working age people who are in or out of work, and on a low income.

 Universal Credit replaces six existing means-tested benefits.
-All new applicants have to claim Universal Credit, and existing benefit claimants are gradually being moved onto it.
+All new applicants to these benefits have to claim Universal Credit, and existing claimants are gradually being moved onto it.

 Universal Credit is not available to households that have more than £16,000 in savings.